When can a embryo or fetus feel pain?

 before an abortion for any fetus which is 24 or more weeks since conception.

-This would give a 2 week safety factor in case the date of conception is
+This would be about 26 weeks from the woman's last menstrual period, and give a 2 week safety factor in case the date of conception is

 2001: Statement by the Medical Research Council at Edinburgh University, UK: